 #6: Caramel Brown to Blonde Ombre with Bangs

-A caramel brown to blonde ombre with bangs offers a playful and creative ombre hairstyle.
-Ombres are easy to maintain as your hair grows out and it looks majestic with beach waves.
+A caramel brown to blonde ombre with bangs offer a playful and creative ombre hairstyle.
+Ombres are easy to maintain as your hair grows and look majestic with beach waves.
 The full fringe, meanwhile, adds a youthful touch to the chop.

 #7: Brown to Blonde Reverse Ombre